isubasinghe/isub-blog/pages/blog/why-not-oop.md

 Functional Programming can be better than both Procedural Programming and OOP in my opinion simply because it controls very explicitly the complexity of your control flow graph.
-Your data flows through the CFG in a very linear fashion, this.
-It isn't perfect, it can be awkward or even impossible to model some imperative datastructures here, and even when there are escape hatches, they are awkward to use.
+Your data flows through the CFG in a very linear fashion.
+It isn't perfect, it can be awkward or even impossible to model some imperative datastructures here, and even when there are escape hatches, they are often awkward to use.

 #### Conclusion

 I hope everyone was able to agree or disagree without too much frustration or anger and that this is somewhat easy to understand but I don't entirely think I've organised my thoughts very well.
-This is something I deeply think about and I'd be happy to continue the discussion somewhere else.

 Please check the resources section below, I think these authors have outlined these issues better than I have.